meisben/girlsIntoCoding-microbitVolumeMeter/README.md

 ## Help and updates

-If you have any difficulty with the activity please all initiate a pull request to contact for any help :)
+If you have any difficulty with the activity please all initiate an issue and i'll be happy to help :)